In this article, we’ll show you how to write perfect LinkedIn Connect messages to make connections and receive responses.

 With this template, you’re still talking about hiring in general, but you’re using the topic to recognize their talent and value, instead of directly asking for a job.

 Former managers can be valuable LinkedIn connections.
-They can validate your career and help you discover new opportunities through LinkedIn recommendations.
+They can validate your career as described on your LinkedIn profile and help you discover new opportunities through LinkedIn recommendations.

 These connections also show potential future employers that you are a friendly person who can end business relationships in a professional manner, rather than burning bridges and jumping ship.